 I can promise you that once you taste my homemade mushroom soup, you’ll never go back to the canned variety.
 It’s really that good.

 Serve this delicious soup with crusty bread and a side salad for a perfect light dinner.
+Store leftover soup in an airtight container (once it has cooled to room temperature) for up to 1 week and in the freezer for up to 2 months.

 The secret to making the best mushroom soup is pureeing half of the mushrooms with a food processor or immersion blender.
 The pureed mushrooms add a more mushroom flavor to the soup than just using sliced mushrooms.